Frequently Asked Questions | Abacus Life Settlements

 A life settlement is a legitimate and reliable option to turn your unused life insurance policy into usable cash.

-• Depending on the terms of the policy you own, changes in the insurance market could drive up the price of the premiums you pay.
-Many potential policy sellers are nearing a policy lapse, and rather than surrendering the policy back to the insurance company, they choose to make a life settlement
+• Depending on the terms of the policy you own, changes in the insurance market could drive up the price of your premiums.
+Many potential policy sellers are nearing a policy lapse and, rather than surrendering the policy back to the insurance company, choose to make a life settlement instead.

 • Others sell their policy with retirement benefits in mind.
-A life settlement is an excellent way to supplement savings in your golden years.
-Not only is the premium payment eliminated, but clients often receive a large cash sum.
+A life settlement is an excellent way to supplement savings in your golden years — the premium payment is eliminated, and clients often receive a large cash sum.

-• Finally, as a person transitions through various stages in life, they may find that they no longer need their policy.
-Instead of surrendering the policy and receiving less payout, a life settlement could be a financially beneficial alternative if they qualify.
+• As a person transitions through various stages in life, they may find they no longer need their policy.
+Instead of surrendering it and receiving less, a life settlement can be a financially beneficial alternative.

-There are many scenarios where a life settlement can help someone turn their insurance policy into a living benefit.
-We here at Abacus are dedicated to making sure you have the knowledge and resources to help make the best decision for you.
-Reach out to us and we will walk you through the process and all the benefits!
+We here at Abacus are dedicated to making sure you have the knowledge and resources to make the best decision for you.
+Reach out to us and we will walk you through the process and all the benefits.

-A viatical settlement is the sale of a life insurance policy by a terminally ill policyholder allowing the policyholder to benefit from the proceeds while still living.
+A viatical settlement is the sale of a life insurance policy by a terminally ill policyholder, allowing the policyholder to benefit from the proceeds while still living.
 The sale of a life insurance policy will always exceed the cash surrender value of your policy but will always be lower than the death benefit of your policy.
-You can learn more here.
-We can answer any questions you may have!

-With the cost of healthcare rising, a viatical settlement can be a strong financial solution for those who are facing a terminal illness.
-Patients and their families can receive immediate funds to pay for medical care or quality of life experiences.
+With the cost of healthcare rising, a viatical settlement can be a strong financial solution for those facing a terminal illness.
+Patients and their families can receive immediate funds to pay for medical care or quality-of-life experiences.
 Funds can be used to pay off bills or try alternative treatments that may not be covered under health insurance.

 The cash surrender value of a life insurance policy is the cash payout a policyholder receives when they cancel their policy.
 This will always be less than the death benefit or life settlement benefit of a policy.
 The cash surrender value is equal to the total cash value of your policy minus the cost of any cancellation fees.